 I don’t think her Latter-day Saint friend was lying, but neither do I think he was agreeing with her.
-Instead, what happened between them was miscommunication due to assuming.
+Instead, what happened between them was a miscommunication due to assuming.
 Both of them assumed that they meant the same thing because they were using the same words, especially the word salvation.
 In reality, evangelicalism and Mormonism (and other cults and religions) share the same vocabulary but use different dictionaries.
 Unfortunately, such assumptions lead to a whole mess of miscommunication for both evangelicals and Latter-day Saints.

 Don’t Assume – Double-Click